AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/with-launch.md

 ## Setting default consent

 Within the extension configuration, there is a setting for default consent.
 This controls the behavior of customers who do not have a consent cookie.
 If you want to queue Experience Events for customers who do not have a consent cookie, set this to `pending`.

->[!NOTE]
->
->Currently, there is no way to set this dynamically through the Experience Platform Launch extension.
+You can also use a data element to dynamically set the default consent value.

-For more information on default consent, refer to the [default consent section](../../fundamentals/configuring-the-sdk.md#default-consent) in the SDK configuration documentation.
+For more information on how to configure default consent, refer to the [default consent section](../../fundamentals/configuring-the-sdk.md#default-consent) in the SDK configuration guide.

 ## Updating Profile with consent information {#consent-code-1}